csmertx/ComputerChronicles/README.md

 ## Most episodes of the Computer Chronicles in English (1983-2002)

-Matched what I could and removed duplicates when needed.
+Matched what I could and removed duplicates as needed.

 #### While waiting